AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 #### JavaScript Use API {#javascript-use-api}

-[The JavaScript Use API](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#42-javascript-use-api) is officially deprecated due to challenges in debugging and maintaining the API, as well as performance limitations compared to the Java alternative.
+[The JavaScript Use API](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#42-javascript-use-api) is officially deprecated due to challenges users have debugging and maintaining code that leverages the API, as well as performance limitations compared to the Java alternative.

 You should should transition to [the Java Use API,](https://experienceleague.adobe.com/en/docs/experience-manager-htl/content/java-use-api) which offers better performance, easier debugging, and greater long-term support.